all-rit/ALL/README.md

 1. Navigate to the client folder.
 2. `npm install`
 3. `npm start`
-4. The client should be open by itself.
+4. The client should be open by itself, accessible via `http://localhost:3000`

 #### Publishing